8 Citation & Bibliography

 Content

-As discussed in the last section, “annotation” can refer to notes scribbled in the margins of documents that help us understand and remember what we read; somewhat confusingly, “annotation” can also refer to the composition of a formal summary and/or evaluation of a text.
+As discussed in the last chapter, “annotation” can refer to notes scribbled in the margins of documents that help us understand and remember what we read; somewhat confusingly, “annotation” can also refer to the composition of a formal summary and/or evaluation of a text.
 Therefore, an annotated bibliography is a collection of formal bibliographic entries accompanied by brief paragraph summaries and/or evaluations of each source you have used in your project.
 Depending on your assignment or personal goals, your annotations may do one or more of the following.

 • Assess: After summarizing a source, it may be helpful to evaluate it.
 What is the source’s bias?
 Is it nuanced?
 Does it fairly represent multiple perspectives?
 Do its arguments make sense?
 Do you think the information it offers is reliable?
 For more help, see this handout on evaluating resources or return to the previous section.